Revision. Some writers love it, some hate it. I fall into the first camp. Give me a rough manuscript over a blank page any day.

 The Reverse Outline

-After I have a zero draft, I create a “reverse outline” Word document and do a quick skim back through the manuscript, typing out a bulleted sentence or two for each scene summarizing the main points.
+After I have a zero draft, I create a “reverse outline” document and do a quick skim back through the manuscript, typing out a bulleted sentence or two for each scene summarizing the main points.

 Then I copy those onto index cards.
 I color-code mine by the basic drive of each scene.
 So for example, I’ll put main-plot scenes on yellow cards, character-development scenes on blue, romantic subplot scenes on pink, etc. If a scene does multiple things (which it really should), I just pick the one I feel is most prominent.